PiwikPRO/ngx-piwik-pro/README.md

 * `deleteCustomDimension(customDimensionId: string)` - Removes a custom dimension with the specified ID.
 * `getCustomDimensionValue(customDimensionId: string | number)` - Returns the value of a custom dimension with the specified ID.

+### Data Layer
+A data layer is a data structure on your site or app where you can store data and access it with tools like Tag Manager.
+You can include any data you want in your data layer.

+#### Methods
+* `push(dataLayerObject: Object)`  - Adds an event to a data layer.